Skip to content

 • Local IOSH members

-2. CBW-Africa has sent a food parcel to be distributed among the women.
+• CBW-Africa has sent a food parcel to be distributed among the women (December).

-• Project team has identified five acres of land to lease for regenerative agriculture and carried out soil investigation.
+• Identified five acres of land to lease for regenerative agriculture and carried out soil investigation (April).

-• An Elder has donated land in Kajiado to empower the women working in the quarries.
+• An Elder donated land in Kajiado to empower the women working in the quarries (April).

-5. Land has been acquired for the quarry scavengers to live and grow food, with bore holes for water access.
-They have been removed from the quarries and risks that they faced.
+• Land acquired for the quarry scavengers to live and grow food, with bore holes for water access (October).

-6. The women have been trained to produce fish flies and cat toys rather than scavenge for rocks for higher incomes and a safer working environment.
+• Women trained to produce fish flies and cat toys rather than scavenge for rocks for higher incomes and a safer working environment (January).

 We welcome your support in helping people stay safe at work.
 It can change the lives of the most vulnerable workers.
 Find out more about these projects and the work we are doing.